 “The key to successful leadership today is influence, not authority.”

-Your path to your goal will never be smooth and straight forward.
+Your path to your goal will never be smooth and straightforward.
 There will be obstacles on the way and as the leader.
 You will have to assume responsibility for maintaining your own motivation, and that of your followers, when the going gets tough.

 The biggest detrimental leadership quality shown at this stage is a lack of understanding of the fundamental principles of motivation.

 Because the cultural model of the most modern economic societies is to reward achievement motivation has come to be associated with rewards.
-This is the basis on which working practices in the modern industrial factory was based.
+This is the basis on which working practices in the modern industrial factory were based.